+Agricultural, Hunting, Forestry and Fishing

-- ☐ Mining and Quarrying
+Mining and Quarrying

-- Manufacturing
+Manufacturing

-- ☐ Electricity, Gas and Water supply
+Electricity, Gas and Water supply

-- ☐ Construction
+Construction

-- □ Services
+Services

-Table 1.1 below provides a listing of the 27 industries, including the higher aggregates.
+Table 1.1 provides a listing of the 27 industries, including the higher aggregates.
 Further the detailed classification and concordance of study industries with NICs is provided in Appendix table A.